anolilab/unplugin-favicons/.github/CONTRIBUTING.md

 This section guides you through submitting a bug report for vite-plugin-favicon.
 Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻, and find related reports 🔎.

-Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
+Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you find out that you don’t need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](https://github.com/josh-hemphill/vite-plugin-favicon/.github/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out [the required template](https://github.com/josh-hemphill/vite-plugin-favicon/.github/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps resolve issues faster.

 #### Before Submitting A Bug Report